 Concrete, Brick, and Asphalt Heavy-debris Pricing

-Dense materials like concrete slab tear-out, brick demo, asphalt millings, or clean dirt need a stronger container.
-Our reinforced-steel **lowboy** roll-offs are built for those loads — up to 10,000 pounds on a single pull.
-The 2-to-3-foot side walls let skid steers and wheelbarrows load over the rim without busting USDOT truck weight limits on San Leandro routes.
+Dense materials need a different container.
+Our reinforced-steel lowboy roll-offs are built for concrete slab tear-out, brick demo, asphalt millings, and clean dirt loads up to 10,000 pounds in a single pull.
+The 2-to-3-foot side walls let skid steers and wheelbarrows load over the rim without pushing past USDOT truck weight limits on San Leandro routes.

-Heavy-debris jobs run on weight tickets from the scale house, not on the yard; the cleanest loads—without mixed wood or trash—earn the lowest per-ton rate, and the rest are billed by the tonnage that comes off the scale.
-I size the container and dispatch your dumpster after a quick call with the site super.
+Heavy-debris jobs run on weight tickets from the scale house, not on the yard; the cleanest loads—without mixed wood or trash—earn the lowest per-ton rate.
+I size the dumpster based on a quick call with the site super, and that means you pay only for the actual tonnage of your container.

 Tonnage Limits and Weight Overage Policy